Tabrizian/free.sh/README.md

  Get rid of AUT Login on servers
 ## Introduction
 With the beginning of the AUT policies for internet usage, servers has encountered lots of problems.
-To get rid of this new policy, I tried to write this bash script.
+To get rid of this new policy, I wrote this bash script.
 Hope it helps :)

 ## Running